 - They also provide vitamins, including folate, which plays a huge part in preventing neural tube defects in infants.

-- The fiber found in peanuts aids digestion.
+- The fibre found in peanuts aids digestion.
 It may help relieve constipation experienced during pregnancy.

 - It can also assist in managing blood sugar levels, potentially reducing the risk of diabetes.